linhnt31/Blockchain_Specialization_Coursera/Coursera_4_Blockchain_platforms/Week_4/README.md

 + Peer nodes want to exchange blocks of file using **bitswap protocol** (communicating between nodes, incentivize sending blocks, load balancers,...).

-+ Multiple versions of a file is managed by **Merkle DAG* to check any tampering and avoid file duplication.
++ Multiple versions of a file is managed by *Merkle DAG* to check any tampering and avoid file duplication.

 ##### 2. Hashgraph

+\- **Hashgraph** provides a consensus layer that orders the transactions with low latency and minimal power consumption.

 ### References